 2019 took Waters was selected to join a music industry mentor-ship program in the USA, working with various music industry professionals, whilst visiting Nashville USA and the UK.

 Ending the year with great gusto, Waters joined forces with Tanja Storm on Girls Rockin the Road Tour in South Africa summer 2019/2020, this dynamic duo was the perfect collaboration, blending their unique sounds of soul, jazz, indie folk, rock and reggae!

 From 'happy folk-rock' to 'nostalgic adult-contemporary', Heather Waters' latest releases caught the attention of a whole new audience during 2020/21.
 Working remotely with producer Jo Ellis in Ladysmith, South Africa, Waters released 'A Long Way Home' and 'Perfect World', both of which caught the attention of BBC Radio on BBC Upload during the pandemic and stunned her listeners, with two hauntingly emotional and thought-provoking songs.
-Towards the end of 2020 Waters reverts back to her uplifting and light hearted ways in the release of 'Slow Drive' .
+Towards the end of 2020 Waters drops a more positive and etheral release, 'Slow Drive' .